RohanYashraj/AgriMarket/README.md

 # This will:
 # - Read commodity data from data/Commodity.csv
 # - Read date ranges from data/Dates.csv
-# - Fetch data for each commodity and date range
+# - Fetch data for each commodity and date range in parallel
 # - Save results to CSV files in the data/scraped_data directory
 main()
 ```

 The script will create CSV files in the `data/scraped_data` directory, organized in subfolders named after each commodity's `CommodityHead`.
 The filenames will be in the format `Agri_Data_{CommodityHead}_{date_from_formatted}_{date_to_formatted}.csv`.

+### Parallelization

+The scraper implements two-level parallelization for improved performance:

+1. **Date Range Level**: Multiple date ranges are processed simultaneously

+   - Uses a thread pool with up to 4 workers (or number of CPU cores, whichever is less)
+   - Each date range is processed independently

+2. **Commodity Level**: Within each date range, multiple commodities are processed in parallel
+   - Uses a thread pool with up to 32 workers (or 4x CPU cores, whichever is less)
+   - Each commodity is processed independently

+This parallelization strategy ensures efficient resource utilization while being respectful to the server's capacity.

 ## Development